Now in closed beta

 Check 4 different apps every week for schedule changes

-Miss the reschedule buried in the group text
+Miss the reschedule buried in a coach email

 Coordinate pickups over text with no shared source of truth